mjordan/islandora_workbench/README.md

 +Image media for IMG_5083.JPG created.
 ```

-## Input data
+## Using your own input data

 ### The files

-The directory that contains the data to be ingested (identified by the `--input_dir` argument) needs to be arranged like this:
+The directory that contains the data to be ingested (identified by the `input_dir` config option) needs to be arranged like this:

 ```
 your_folder/